shagstrom/delegatejs/README.markdown

 delegatejs works for submit, change, focus and blur event - as well as all bubbling events.

-Please check out the tests for more examples!
+Please check out the tests for more examples, or read my [blog entry](http://www.dreamchain.com/event-delegation-with-prototype-and-mootools/).